cms-btv-pog/BTVNanoCommissioning/docs/scaleout.md

    ```
    to `.bashrc` and run it so the proxy file will be stored in your AFS folder instead of in your `/tmp/USERNAME` folder.
 For submission on cmsconnect, no specific action is required.
 :::

+### FAQ for submission

+- All jobs held: might indicate environment setup issue→ check out the condor err/out for parsl jobs the info are in `runinfo/JOBID/submit_scripts/`
+- Exit without complain: might be huge memory consumption:
+   - Reduce `--chunk`, especially JERC variation are memory intense
+   - check the memory usage by calling `memory_usage_psutil`
+- partially failed/held:
+   - could be temporarily unavailable of the files/site.
+If the retries not work, considering obtained failure file list and resubmit.
+   - error of certain files→ check the failed files and run it locally with `--executor iterative`